 - Member of the editorial board for the journal of Clinical Toxicology, and referee assignments for the same journal.

-- Representative in the European Chemical Industry Council (CEFIC) ICE Integration group.
+- Member of the European Chemical Industry Council (CEFIC) ICE Integration group.
 In collaboration with IKEM –Innovation and Chemical Industries in Sweden.

 När det är akut